Jason Stephens | July 2, 2020 | Personal Injury

 What Compensation Can I Receive for Neck and Back Injuries?

-Neck and back injuries from a car accident vary in degree.
+Neck and back injuries from a Fort Worth car accident vary in degree.
 Therefore, settlements vary.
 You must look at the facts and circumstances of your case.

 If your injuries result in a permanent impairment and you cannot return to work, your settlement amount may increase.
 Likewise, if you need months of painful, intense therapy to recover from a neck or back injury, the value of your claim increases.
 On the other hand, if you recovered quickly and entirely from your injuries or you share in the responsibility for the crash, your settlement amount will likely be lower.

 If the insurance company offers a settlement amount that is much lower than you anticipated, the best way to know if you are being treated fairly is to talk with a car accident lawyer.
-An attorney evaluates the claim, reviews the factors in your case, and determines a settlement that is fair based on the facts of your case.
+A Fort Worth accident attorney evaluates the claim, reviews the factors in your case, and determines a settlement that is fair based on the facts of your case.